jstuecker/adiabatic-tides/README.md

     - notebooks/paper: Notebooks that contain many of the plots presented in the paper.
 Here is a good place to look for examples!
     - notebooks/verification: Some very specific notebooks to test numerical validity of the code.
 Not recommended for most users
 * caches: Contains some .hdf5 files to store precalculated results.
 In principle, you can delete this at the cost of needing to recalculate results
+* img: Just an image for enhancing the presentation

 # Usage:
 Easiest would be inside python...